 Exposure to liquidity risk:

 The following are the remaining contractual maturities of financial liabilities at the reporting date.
-The amounts are gross and undiscounted, and include estimated interest payments
+The amounts are gross and undiscounted, and include estimated interest payments.

-Fair Values and Hierarchy
+Fair values and hierarchy

-This section explains the judgements and estimates made in determining the fair values of the financial instruments that are a) recognised and measured at fair value and b) measured at amortised cost and for which fair values are disclosed in the Standalone Financial Statements.
 To provide an indication about the reliability of the inputs used in determining fair value, the Company has classified its financial instruments into the three levels prescribed in the Indian Accounting Standard.

-The management assessed that fair value of trade receivables, cash and cash equivalents, security deposits, recoverable from customers, other short-term financial assets, shortCterm borrowings, trade payables and other short-term financial liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments
+The management assessed that fair value of trade receivables, cash and cash equivalents, recoverable from customers,

 *The following methods and assumptions were used to estimate the fair values: